KiteTa/Movie-Database/README.md

 3. **Run**: Start the web application server and access the application through a web browser.
 4. **Query Search**: Utilize the provided search functionality to query the movie database based on the specified criteria.

-## Logistics

-For parameterized queries, ensure that text boxes are provided to enter the required parameters.
-Front-end design improvements to meet functionality requirements are encouraged.